enso-org/enso/docs/language-server/protocol-language-server.md

 versions.
 This is a temporary solution and in the longer-term it should be replaced with separate settings allowing to arbitrarily modify the library version from the IDE.

+The metadata for publishing the library can be set with [`library/setMetadata`](#librarysetmetadata).
+If it was not set, the publish operation will still proceed, but that metadata will be missing.

 #### Parameters